Eraszz/blog-projects/route-53-endpoints/README.md

 # Hybrid DNS resolution using Route 53 Endpoints

-This is the repository for the official tecRacer blog post [Hybrid DNS resolution using Route 53 Endpoints](https://www.tecracer.com/blog/2023/08/hybrid-dns-resolution-using-route-53-endpoints.html).
+This is the repository for the official blog post [Hybrid DNS resolution using Route 53 Endpoints](https://www.hendrikhagen.com/blog/2023-08-15-route53-endpoints/).

 ## Architecture